Abimael10/anomaly-grid/docs/mathematical-implementation.md

 # Mathematical Implementation

-Detailed mathematical foundations of the Anomaly Grid library.
+How the variable-order Markov model computes probabilities and anomaly scores for finite alphabets.

 ## Core Algorithm

 ### Variable-Order Markov Chains

-The library implements variable-order Markov chains where the order can range from 1 to `max_order`.
+Order ranges from 1 to `max_order`, with a fallback from longer to shorter contexts.

 #### State Transition Probability